Table of Content

 DeepSeek’s latest Janus Pro 7B shows some promise in this regard.
 Through this model, DeepSeek will be able to generate images and video with ease.
 However, it is not available at DeepSeek Chat at the moment, and you can only find it in Hugging Face as an open-source model.

 Qwen’s 2.5 Max is really good at this front as it supports multimodal capabilities.
-With Qwen 2.5 Max, you can generate an image through prompts or providing a document.
-Furthermore, the Qwen 2.5 VL 72B Instruct allows users to break down images and explain that in text.
+With Qwen 2.5 Max, you can generate an image through prompts or by providing a document.
+Furthermore, the Qwen 2.5 VL 72B Instruct allows users to break down images and explain them in text.
 At this moment, no Qwen model has video generation capabilities.

 Scalability

 Qwen is more scalable than DeepSeek, and there are two reasons for that.
-The first of it is that Qwen is designed to handle high volumes of queries for large-scale industries.
+The first of which is that Qwen is designed to handle high volumes of queries for large-scale industries.
 Through Alibaba Cloud, Qwen can seamlessly be integrated into any business.
 DeepSeek is more suited for specialized use cases, so smaller deployments suit their AI models.

 Cost and API Pricing